zahra121281/Processor/README.md

 # Myprojects
-this repozitory contains my projects which are created whiles studing in iust .
+this repo contains my projects which are created while studing at iust .